nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 ### What is Nue?
 Nue is the "framework" (think Next.js + Astro, but simpler) and Hyper is the "language" (think React, but simpler).
-Both are developed under the same monorepo.
+Both are developed under the same [monorepo](https://github.com/nuejs/nue/tree/master/packages/).
+Here's how the product hierarchy will look like.

+[image]
+  large: img/branding-big.png
+  caption: The shield icon represents the close connection to web standards
+  small: img/branding.png
+  width: 400

 ### Isn't this just another framework?